fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 You can also browse the folder structure to get some insight into the application's functionality and/or the architecture used.
 These are not always clear, and the developers might have chosen a way to organize code that is not familiar to you.
 The [sample project](https://github.com/fullstack-hy2020/patientor) used in the rest of this part is organized, feature-wise.
 You can see what pages the application has, and some general components, e.g. modals and state.
 Keep in mind that the features may have different scopes.
 For example, modals are visible UI-level components whereas the state is comparable to business logic and keeps the data organized under the hood for the rest of the app to use.

-TypeScript provides types which signal what kind of data structures, functions, components, and state to expect.
+TypeScript provides types for what kind of data structures, functions, components, and state to expect.
 You can try looking for <i>types.ts</i> or something similar to get started.
 VSCode is a big help and simply highlighting variables and parameters can provide quite a lot of insight.
 All this naturally depends on how types are used in the project.

 If the project has unit, integration or end-to-end tests, reading those is most likely beneficial.
 Test cases are your most important tool when refactoring or adding new features to the application.
 You want to make sure not to break any existing features when hammering around the code.
 TypeScript can also give you guidance with argument and return types when changing the code.